dietervdwes/TrakCare-Extract-Tool/README.md

 .............

-9. ScrapeCommentsUOA/SPE/HISTO to scrape the Free Text Comments (F6 comments).
-10. AllEpisodesToBeScraped.csv - formatted as above, just with episode numbers

 a.
 This is the file which should contain the MRN numbers of which you want the data from.

+9. ScrapeCommentsUOA.js or ...SPE.js or ...HISTO.js to scrape the Free Text Comments (F6 comments).
+10. AllEpisodesToBeScraped.csv - formatted as above, just with episode numbers for the F6 comments

 Step 3 – Open the folder in File Explorer by right clicking in an empty space and select “Open with Code”
 ---------